Bidya122/scRNA-seq_Analysis_Breast_Cancer/readme.md

 - A y-axis display limit around 1 × 10⁵ may make the distributions of the majority of samples easier to visualize.
 - This 1 × 10⁵ value is being considered only as a visualization limit at this stage, not as a filtering cutoff.

 *The nCount_RNA violin plots showed very narrow distributions across most samples.
 The majority of samples extended to approximately 2 × 10⁵ counts or below, whereas one sample showed an extended range reaching approximately 8 × 10⁵.
 This upper extension was predominantly a thin line rather than a broad distribution.
 The large range of this sample compressed the distributions of the remaining samples near the lower end of the y-axis.
 The two T47D samples showed small lower extensions compared with the other samples.
 For clearer visualization of the majority of samples, an upper display limit of approximately 1 × 10⁵ could be considered.*

 `percent.mt` -- Observations (Violin Plot):
+- The violins are tiny near the bottom of the y-axis.
+- The widest range/distribution is approximately between 3–5%.
+- Above approximately 10%, the violins mostly form thin upper lines/tails.
+- There are no distinct lower tails in any of the samples.
+- Most violins form a conical narrowing toward 0%.
+- The overall trend/shape is similar across all samples.
+- The control and treated samples within the same sample group look approximately 90% similar.

+*The majority of cells showed mitochondrial RNA proportions concentrated around 3–5%, with only a small number of cells extending above ~10%.
+The absence of a broad high-mitochondrial population suggests that elevated mitochondrial content is not a widespread feature across the dataset.
+However, cells in the upper tail should be evaluated together with nFeature_RNA and nCount_RNA before determining an appropriate filtering threshold.*